publiccodeyml/publiccode-charter/README.md

 -insert-here-

-Anyone interested in the work of the ODF Advocacy Open Project is welcome to subscribe by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.
-[List archives](https://lists.oasis-open.org/archives/odf-advocacy/201903/maillist.html) are publicly viewable.
+Anyone interested in the work of the PublicCode.yml Open Project is welcome to subscribe by sending an empty email to xxx@lists.oasis-open.org and replying to the confirmation email.
+[List archives](#) are publicly viewable.